IoTPlay/sprinklersystem/README.md

 #### The json flatfile with the leg definintions

-Example json file in directory that defined the sprinkling times:
+Example json file on ``~/data/sprinklerlegs.cnf` directory that defined the sprinkling times:

 ```
 {"legday":